 How much storage do you need?

 Even if you’re not planning on bringing a lot of things with you to your new home, storage space is an essential part of life.
 Closets, cupboards, furniture that doubles as storage, under-bed storage – all these things are essential if you have limited space but still have items that need to be stored.
-Be sure to look at what storage options are available in different floor plans and determine if the space is adequate or if you’ll need to come up with some creative solutions to fit everything you need in your new place.
+Be sure to look at what storage options are available in different floor plans and determine whether the space is adequate or you’ll need to come up with some creative solutions to fit everything you need in your new place.

-A single person generally requires less space overall than a married couple.
+A single person generally requires less space overall than a couple.
 If you and a loved one will be moving together, you may want to look at larger floor plans that give you both private space.
 You certainly don’t want to choose a floor plan that will have you feeling like you’re basically living on top of each other.
-At the same time, remember that you will have a whole community to explore and spend time in – so you don’t necessarily need a huge space, just a big enough space.
+At the same time, remember you will have a whole community to explore and spend time in – so you don’t necessarily need a huge space, just a big enough space.

 What’s available on the campus itself?

 After you’ve taken a look at the wants and needs for your senior living floor plan, you can take a look at the things you won’t need now that you’ve moved to a community.
 For example, you won’t need to store a lawn mower and other yard tools because you’re moving to a maintenance-free community where all that is taken care of for you.
 You won’t need to haul your treadmill along with you because the community will have a fitness center for residents.
 And you won’t need a restaurant-sized kitchen because you’ll have dining options on campus (in fact, you may never need to prepare meals, cook or clean up ever again).